chaozhen7/docs/en-US/intro/quick_start.md

 ---
 root: false
-name: Quick start
+name: Quick Started
 sort: 2
 ---

-# Quick start
+# Quick Started

 Can't wait to get started?This page provides a good Blade is introduced, and assume that you have installed an Blade.If not, please jump to [Get Started](./getting_start) section.